akshayparakh25/DL-NLP/README.md

 # DL-NLP-Tensorflow
-Detailed code and explaination of DL models and their application using frameworks like Keras, Pytorch and tensorflow.
+Detailed code and explaination of DL models and their applications particularly in NLP using frameworks like Keras, Pytorch and tensorflow.